We drove Jeep’s new 7-seater extensively. Here are our thoughts…

 The Meridian’s cabin is quite a nice place to be in.
 Several bits inside, like the dashboard for instance, would strongly resemble those on the 2021 Compass.
 Material quality at large is impressive. ( A few bits like the seat bases could have had better plastics).
 My favorite bits however, are the Black-Brown color theme and the generous use of leatherette inside.

 The seats are comfortable and differ from the ones on the Compass in their stitching patterns.
-Key features on offer here, include a 10.25-inch digital instrument cluster with selectable displays, 10.1-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, 360-degree camera, front ventilated seats, wireless charger, traction modes, panoramic sunroof, and powered front seats.
+Key features on offer here, include a 10.25-inch digital instrument cluster with selectable displays, 10.1-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, a 360-degree camera, front ventilated seats, a wireless charger, traction modes, panoramic sunroof, and powered front seats.

 The instrument cluster looks good and has a promising resolution.
 There is a lot of information on offer here.
 Selectable display modes are something we had seen previously on the Citroen C5 Aircross– the Meridian’s distant cousin (Since both Jeep and Citroen are parts of Stellantis).
 However, on the 7-seater Jeep, the display design doesn’t look as futuristic (or game-like) as on the C5.
 And there are lesser animations and drama here!